-- For incoming freshmen, or if you are able to spend 4 years in ROTC, sign up for Aerospace Studies (AS) 101 or (college equivalent course number).
+- For incoming freshmen, or if you are able to spend four years in ROTC, sign up for Aerospace Studies (AS) 101 or (college equivalent course number).

 Find money for school, books and monthly expenses with an Air Force ROTC scholarship:

 In-College Scholarships!!!
-AFROTC recently revived the emphasis on in-college scholarships and you may be eligible to compete for the In-college Scholarship Program (ICSP) during the spring of your 1st, or the fall of your 2nd year as a GMC (see Eligibility Requirements).
+AFROTC recently revived the emphasis on in-college scholarships and you may be eligible to compete for the In-college Scholarship Program (ICSP) during the spring of your first, or the fall of your second year as a GMC (see Eligibility Requirements).

 If you are majoring in one of the Technical Majors, you may have a higher chance of being awarded an in-college scholarship.
 AFROTC also offers language scholarships.

 - Scholarship FAQs at www.afrotc.com/scholarships

 Air Force ROTC Det 019

 1235 Carter Hill Road